CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/plainpool.md

 ### `admin_fee`
 !!! description "`StableSwap.admin_fee() -> uint256: view`"

-    Getter method for the admin fee.
+    Getter for the admin fee.

+    Returns: admin fee (`uint256`).

+    !!!info
         This value is set at 50% (5000000000) and is a constantant, meaning it cannot be changed.

-    Returns: admin fee (`uint256`).

     ??? quote "Source code"